Juanbl2001/IART/README.md

 `python3 game.py`

-## Note
+## Notes
-When playing in human mode, the user's input is given in the terminal and not in the graphical interface.
+1. When playing in human mode, the user's input is given in the terminal and not in the graphical interface.
+2. Choosing an option (in the main menu, choosing the maze, search methods and heuristics) can <u>only</u> be done using the mouse (<b>don't</b> use the keyboard).